 The Evolution of Grocery Retail Architecture and Customer Experience Since 1960

-Walk into a supermarket today and you’re faced with nearly 39,000 items to choose from.[1]
+Walk into a supermarket today and you’re faced with 31,704 items to choose from.[1]
 That number sounds overwhelming, yet grocery chains and retail architects make it simpler than ever to cross items off your shopping list.
-Easy-to-navigate stores, e-commerce integration, apps, self-checkout and pick-up service are just a few of the salient features that contribute to enhanced customer experience and retail design for grocery stores in 2018.
+Easy-to-navigate stores, e-commerce, retail media, integrated apps, self-checkout, checkout-less stores, express delivery and pick-up service are just a few of the salient features that contribute to enhanced customer experience and retail design for grocery stores in 2024.

 Over the past 50 years and before, the shopping experience and retail architecture have evolved with economic, technological, and social trends.
 And that evolution has shaped the reimagination of the retail design experience.
 As retail architects, we’re interested in not only how we got here, but where we’re going.